 - If your checking account will earn interest and what the expected interest rate may be

-- Are there any introductory offers?
+- If there are any introductory offers

-Why You Should Open a Business Checking Account Online?
+Why You Should Open a Business Checking Account Online

 Online banks are capable of offering most of the banking services you’ll find at the bank branch around the corner, without the expense of a physical location, or locations.
 As a result, there are some pretty compelling benefits most small business owners might appreciate.

-- An online bank’s lower overhead means you pay less in fees than a conventional bank.
+- An online bank’s lower overhead means you pay less in fees than a conventional bank

-- It’s easier to establish an online bank account with applications that are designed to be completed quickly and easily.
+- It’s easier to establish an online bank account with applications that are designed to be completed quickly and easily

-- Online bank accounts can connect seamlessly to payment processing accounts and other digital banking services.
+- Online bank accounts can connect seamlessly to payment processing accounts and other digital banking services

-- Most online banks are FDIC insured like a brick-and-mortar bank.
+- Most online banks are FDIC-insured like a brick-and-mortar bank

 Nevertheless, if you make a lot of cash deposits, write a lot of checks, or want ATM access anywhere and everywhere, an online bank might not be the best choice for you.
-With that being said, if you do the lion’s share of your business digitally already, an online bank account may be just up your ally.
+With that being said, if you do the lion’s share of your business digitally already, an online bank account may be just up your alley.

 Online Business Account FAQ

-How much is it to open a business checking account?
+How Much is it to Open a Business Checking Account?